Alamaze: Reception

 Bill Flad provided an early review in the July–August 1986 issue of Paper Mayhem, listing ten reasons why he preferred Alamaze "to the more standard fare", ranging from computer moderation to its challenging, nonrigid gameplay.
 In the March 1988 edition of Dragon (Issue 131), Michael Gray enjoyed the game, calling it "a treat".
 Gray liked the computer moderation, and the priority number of each possible order.
 He did have issues with the high-level spells he was given, finding them underpowered.
 Gray also didn't like the fact that "an enemy player can hit and run before you can catch him.
 For example, an enemy group can show up at one of my towns on one turn, then attack the town on the next turn, capture it, and move away before I can catch it.
 I can use an agent to find out where the group went, but unless I am lucky, it can always stay one jump ahead of me."
 Gray also found $6 per turn to be very high for a game that might last as long as 40 turns, and warned that players would have to spend a lot of time (and possibly a lot of money on long-distance charges) in order to coordinate with other players.
 However, overall, he highly recommended the game.

 Reviewer Jim Townsend stated in White Wolf Magazine in 1988 that "Alamaze is possibly the finest PBM game in existence", noting that it was "the most innovative design since the first PBM game emerged".
 Townsend noted at the time that even though the game still had significant issues, and experienced players had "a MASSIVE advantage" over novices, Alamaze "should still be tried by anyone who considers [themselves] a real gamer".

 In his 1991 review, Pitzer noted that, "I have never spoken to a PBM player who thought that the award winning Alamaze was anything less than a spectacular game."
 He also noted that many "became dismayed" with Pegasus Productions' service-related issues in how they ran and managed the game at the time.
 Pitzer noted that following the company's move [in 1991] from Fort Lauderdale, FL to Waynesville, NC, the issues had largely been resolved.

-Stewart Wieck reviewed the game in 1991 in White Wolf No. 21, stating that "Alamaze is the best fantasy PBM game I have ever played, and if not for a few problems with the program itself and a slightly erratic turn-around time, Alamaze would win my highest rating".
+Stewart Wieck reviewed the game in 1990 in White Wolf No. 21, stating that "Alamaze is the best fantasy PBM game I have ever played, and if not for a few problems with the program itself and a slightly erratic turn-around time, Alamaze would win my highest rating".
 Wieck gave Alamaze an overall rating of 4 out of a possible 5.

+John Moe reviewed Alamaze Second Cycle in White Wolf #35 (March/April, 1993), rating it a 4 out of 5 and stated that "All of these changes make the Second Cycle a fresh, exciting and dangerous addition to the First Cycle games which Pegasus Productions has been running for over five years."